Storyhouse to stage A Christmas Carol this festive season

 It’s bah humbug to Coronavirus at Storyhouse with news that the venue is set to stage A Christmas Carol over the festive season.

-The new Storyhouse Originals production of the Dickens’ favourite will open at the Chester cultural venue on November 7 for an eight-week run.
+The new Storyhouse Originals production of the Dickens’ favourite was due to open at the Chester cultural venue on November 7 before the latest national lockdown.

 Scrooge, Tiny Tim and the ghosts of Christmas Past, Present and Future will converge on the Hunter Street theatre in Covid-safe fashion with audiences limited to 200 per show – around 40% capacity – which will take place on the theatre’s thrust stage and will run straight through with no interval.